jianqiao0313/Telegram-Hottest-Message/README.md

 Get the hottest messages from a specified Telegram channel and forward them to a target chat.

+**Please rest assured, THM does not collect any of your information, and all npm packages used are official.
+Please feel free to use it with confidence.**

 <div align="center">

   <!-- 项目信息 -->